- Test and validate both natural language responses and SQL query results directly within the chat interface.

 -

 This helps the system understand your business context and formulate more precise queries.
-For example, you can define terms like “Regions are same as Territories” or clarify “My sales stages are: Prospect, Negotiation, Closed.”
-This direct manipulation of the context allows you to guide the chatbot’s understanding and improve its ability to generate relevant SQL queries.
+For example, you can define terms like “Regions are the same as Territories” or clarify terms such as “My sales stages are: Prospect, Negotiation, Closed.”
+This direct manipulation of the Context allows you to guide the chatbot’s understanding and improve its ability to generate relevant SQL queries.

 - In the text box that appears, add the Context specification.